united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

 The gateways are also able to receive digital input data (not IO-Link).
 This data is also requested and forwarded.

 ### Data delivery to MQTT or Kafka
-For delivery of the data, sensorconnect converts the it to a JSON containing the preprocessed data, timestamps, serialnumber etc. and sends it via MQTT to the MQTT broker or via Kafka to the Kafka broker.
+For delivery of the data, sensorconnect converts it to a JSON containing the preprocessed data, timestamps, serialnumber etc. and sends it via MQTT to the MQTT broker or via Kafka to the Kafka broker.
 You can change the [environment variables](/docs/Developers/united-manufacturing-hub/environment-variables/) to choose your preferred protocol.
 The format of those JSON messages coming from sensorconnect is described in detail and with examples on the [UMH Datamodel website](/docs/concepts/mqtt/).

 ## Tested gateways